maxfordham/adaptive-comfort/docs/intro.md

 The calculation is done in python; the inputs for this calculation can be extracted from IES using the VEscripts API, as described here: __[MXF_IES_UserGuide_VEScripts_014](https://wiki.maxfordham.com/pub/Main/MXFIESUSERGUIDEVESCRIPTS/MXF_IES_UserGuide_VEScripts_014.pdf)__.

-The calculation could also be done inpependently of IES, provided that the inputs are given in the appropriate format.
+The calculation could also be done independently of IES, provided that the inputs are given in the appropriate format.

 ## Workflow